prysmaticlabs/documentation/website/docs/wallet/exiting-a-validator.md

 ## Performing a voluntary exit

-Exiting one or more validator accounts is possible in Prysm via the command line, but you **will need to have a running beacon node** for the voluntary exit to be submitted and broadcasted to the network.
-With a beacon node running, the following procedure will volunarily exit your validator:
+To voluntarily exit your validator from the Ethereum network, you'll follow this procedure:

+ 1. Ensure that a beacon node is running locally.
- 1. Issue the `voluntary-exit` command to your validator.
+ 1. Issue the `voluntary-exit` command to your validator (examples provided below).
  2. Select the account(s) that should be exited.
 This step can be skipped by specifying the account(s) via the `--public-keys` flag when issuing the `voluntary-exit` command.
- 3. Confirm your understanding of the consequences of performing a voluntary exit on a validator by typing `Exit my validator` when prompted.
+ 3. Confirm your understanding of the consequences of exiting your validator by typing `Exit my validator` when prompted.

-After providing confirmation, the exit process will be initiated.
+After providing confirmation, your validator node will initiate the voluntary exit by broadcasting the request through your beacon node.
+By default, your validator node will try to access a beacon node running on `127.0.0.1:4000`.
+Learn how to update this and other settings via the `--help` flag (for example: `./prysm.sh validator accounts voluntary-exit --help`).
+Alternatively, visit our [Parameters documentation](../prysm-usage/parameters).

 :::caution

-Although validator nodes can voluntarily exit, you won't be able to withdraw your staked funds until withdrawal functionality is implemented.
-This should be possible after The Merge.
+Although validator nodes can voluntarily exit, you won't be able to withdraw your staked funds or re-enroll your validator until withdrawal functionality is implemented, which will likely happen soon after The Merge.
 Visit the [Ethereum Validator FAQ](https://launchpad.ethereum.org/en/faq) to learn more.

 :::